 - Complete application received within the application deadline.
 The deadline for the first call has passed.

-- Experienced researchers who have been awarded a doctoral degree within the last 6 years, prior to the call for applications date of 1 March 2014.
+- Experienced researchers who have been awarded a doctoral degree within the last 6 years, prior to the call for applications which is expected to be launched in November 2015.

 - Proposed research topic falls within at least one of the six UNESCO-IHE research themes: